singharaj-usai/Readme-Generator/Generated_Readme.md

   ## Github Username
   singharaj-usai
   ## Installation
-  use npm install on bash and then node index.js
+  After cloning the project to your machine and running "npm i", run node index.js in your terminal to get the prompts
   ## Usage
-  readme generator
+  Easy simple readme generator using node.js
   ## License
-  MIT
+  None
   ## Contributing
-  hi
+  singharaj usai
   ## Tests
-  test
+  the test works
   ## Email
-  usai1999@gmail.com
+  djjd22938@gmail.com